David-OConnor/saturn/README.rst

 ------------------

  - datetime: Return a timezone-aware datetime.datetime object.
 Created the same way as datetime.datetime, with an optional 'tz' argument for a timezone string.
+Defaults to UTC.
- - to_str: Similar to datetime.datetime.strftime, but with a cleaner format string, and as a function.
+ - to_str: Similar to datetime.datetime.strftime, but with a cleaner format string, from Arrow.
- - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, and as a function.
+ - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, from Arrow.
+ - to_iso: Wrapper for datetime.datetime's isoformat() method, as a function.
+ - from_iso: Create a datetime from an isoformat string.
+(Not yet implemented)
  - now: Find current utc time; timezone-aware
  - range_dt: Iterate over datetimes, with a customizable interval.
 Similar to builtin range.
 Lazy.
  - fix_naive: Convert a timezone-naive datetime to an aware one.